erikdubois/LinuxMint181i3/README.md

 	install_i3_version_4.11_from_repositories.sh

-	I have added a line in this script to add the hidden folder in
+	I have added a line in this script to add the hidden folder

 	 ~/.config/i3